waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Environmental Obstacle Resets:** The CUT_TREE at (8, 25) in Ilex Forest reappeared after I left the map and returned.
 This suggests some environmental obstacles might reset upon re-entry.
 - **Battle Anomaly:** A wild battle terminated unexpectedly.
 After pressing 'A' on the main battle menu's 'FIGHT' option, I was returned to the overworld without any battle resolution.
 The cause is unknown.
 A second anomaly occurred with Sailor Huey on Olivine Lighthouse 2F.
 After pressing 'A' to interact, the battle-starting dialogue appeared, but then the game immediately returned to the overworld without initiating the battle.
 This has now happened twice in a row, confirming it's a recurring issue.
 The cause is unknown.
 - **Evolution Methods:** Some POKéMON, like MACHOKE, KADABRA, HAUNTER, and GRAVELer, evolve when traded.
+- **Intermediate Warp Pathing:** My `find_path` tool was causing loops by treating intermediate warp tiles (like ladders) as normal floor tiles.
+Lesson: Pathfinding tools must treat all warps as impassable unless they are the explicit final destination of the path.

 # Battle Mechanics
 - Pokémon holding a BERRY can automatically use it to heal themselves when their HP gets low in battle.